surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/README.md

-# Securing Kubernetes with OPA, Kubewarden and NeuVector
+# Securing Kubernetes with OPA Gatekeeper, Kubewarden and NeuVector
 A technical hands-on workshop focus on Kubernetes admission controller.

 ## Pre-requisites